What is Regenerative Agriculture?

 • Implementing low or no-till practices to keep carbon in the soil and build soil organic matter

-• Planting cover crops to build soil health and hold soil in place
+• Planting cover crops in the summer months to build soil health and hold soil in place, then cutting them down in late summer or early fall

-• Incorporating native plants to increase biodiversity and support pollinators
+• Incorporating native plants to increase biodiversity, support pollinators, and help reduce flooding

 • Increasing organic matter to retain water and reduce flooding